 Sitting at home I was googling something to do with baking and a post came up, “What’s it like to own a bakery”.
 It resonated with me and like the author of the post, Stephen, I thought the whole experience of owning my own bakery was amazing.

 It’s taken a few years (and a book) to realise why owning my own bakery was amazing.
-If it's something you are thinking about then read the ultimate guide to setting up a bakery.
+If it’s something you are thinking about then read the how to start a bakery business from home

 So here’s my 8 reasons why owning my own bakery was so amazing:

 #1 Unlimited creativity in dough

 Trying a new mixing time, different flour, levain or whatever I fancy creating a new flavour or texture, was amazing fun.

 Trying new things to improve a recipe, or craft a brand new one was pure bliss.
 I love being creative and doing tasks like baking bread.
 Being a bakery owner made me excited to get up and attack the day.